algattik/jmeter-on-azure/README.md

 Fully fledged test environments require spinning multiple Azure components with considerable scripting, such as the [Scalable Apache JMeter Test Framework using Azure Kubernetes Service and Grafana](https://techcommunity.microsoft.com/t5/azurecat/scalable-apache-jmeter-test-framework-using-azure-kubernetes/ba-p/1197379#).

-In these starter samples we propose simple starter solutions that can be easily integrated and deployed.
+In these starter samples we propose simple starter solutions that can be easily integrated and deployed in automated CI/CD builds.
+The samples run in Docker and can therefore be executed on CI build agents or in Kubernetes.

 ## [Taurus 101](taurus-101)